Looking at the marquees, it seems like almost all of the movies now playing are adaptations of books.

 Some of it has to do with the power of words to tell stories.

 We think in storytelling.
-This is not poetic hyperbole; we think in stories, Reading (3)and organize information within a narrative framework.
+This is not poetic hyperbole; we think in stories, and organize information within a narrative framework.
 Stories go back as far as humans do; they are an integral part of being human.
 Stories are the most basic way of learning complex, not immediately present information.
 Our own experiences are integrated into stories so we can make sense of them and remember them.

 The world is a story we tell ourselves.